JohansonB/TS-Benchmark/README.md

 ## How to setup and customize the benchmarking environment

-The src\main\java\Aplication class defines the frame for customizing, executing, and viewing the Benchmark results.
+The src\main\java\Aplication class defines the framework for customizing, executing, and viewing the Benchmark results.
 The Class follows the singleton design pattern and therefore the getInstance() method has to be called to create an instance of the benchmark.
 Helper methods are provided to customize the methods and datasets used for testing.

+When creating the Aplication object for the first time, the user is required to secify the python interpreter-path and the Rscript-path using the set_interpreterpath() method.

 To add a new time series to the testing environment the add_time_series() function has to be called.
 The add_subseries() command allows the inclusion of a 1D-subseries of a previously added time series to the testing environment.